Push 2: Recording from vinyl

 - Operating System: All

-Our video on recording vinyl into Live (above) shows how to record audio from vinyl using an audio interface and Push 2.
+The video above shows how to record audio from vinyl using an audio interface and Push 2.
 This tutorial will show you the additional steps necessary to connect your turntable and set the recording level.

-Push 2 itself does not have audio inputs.
-In order to record audio from your turntable, and indeed any external source, you'll need to use an audio interface, unless your turntable has a USB output.
+Note: Push 2 itself does not have audio inputs.
+In order to record audio from your turntable, or any external source, you'll need to use an audio interface, unless your turntable has a USB output.